 Gerald joined the Foundation in 2014.

 Jo Emmerson has spent her career working across a range of educational establishments on projects that improve outcomes for young people.
-Jo is currently the Education Works Programme Director for East London Business Alliance (ELBA), linking corporate companies with universities and schools, to raise aspirations and increase employability skills, providing a range of programmes from mentoring to corporate volunteer employability workshops.
+After leaving her most recent role as Education Works Director for the East London Business Alliance (ELBA), where she linked corporate companies with universities and schools, Jo formed her own consultancy ‘We Work Words’ that specialises in business development and growth for third sector and social enterprises.

 Jo joined the Foundation in August 2016.